 Krakow public transport consists of over 20 trams lines, over 60 urban buses and almost 70 suburban bus lines.
-The whole network is divided into two zones, but Krakow city is covered by Zone 1.
+The whole network is divided into three zones, but Krakow city is covered by Zone 1.
 If you, however, plan to go to Krakow Airport or Wieliczka, you will be travelling within Zone 2.
 You may check the Krakow transportation zones here.
-The former capital city of Poland is one of the most polluted cities in Poland, that’s why efficient public transport in Krakow is crucial for keeping the level of pollution down.
+The former capital city of Poland is one of the most polluted cities in Poland.
+It is surrounded by mountains and highlands, which make it hard for winds to blow the fumes out of the city.
+That’s why efficient public transport in Krakow is crucial for keeping the level of pollution down.

 Krakow public transport – buses and trams

 Most buses and trams in Krakow are modern and equipped with air-conditioning.
 Day city bus lines start with number 1, while suburban day buses start with number 2.
 Until you stay in Zone 1, you may use suburban buses as well on Zone 1 tickets.
 Night trams and bus routes begin with number 6 (city buses) or with number 9 (suburban buses).
-Night bus departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
-Trams run only Thursday to Monday nights.
+All night bus departure times from Main Train Station are coordinated – all the buses leave the station every 30 minutes from midnight to 4 am.
+Night trams in Krakow run only from Friday to Monday nights.

 |7 days||56 PLN||68 PLN|

 If you are over 70 years old you don’t need to buy tickets on buses nor trams in Krakow – you just need to show and ID proving your age.
-Also, children don’t need tickets until 30 of September of the year that they become 7 years old.
+Also, children don’t need tickets until the 30th of September of the year that they become 7 years old.

 Time tickets are valid within real-time period – not that noted on the bus schedule.
 So if you run out of time because of the traffic, you need to buy another ticket.
 If you travel without a valid ticket, you will be fined 240 PLN (or 120 PLN if you pay to the ticket inspector or in 7 days).